Anze-/PLATECH/README.md

 #New!
 Added a jQuery script to embed latex compiled images using the <latex dpi="integer">your \LatexCode</latex>.

+Added full LaTeX support (now even arrays and matrices will work!) using urlencoding.

 Steps to get this working:
     1)Install PLATECH
     2)Copy/Paste the html in latex_tag.html (the comments will help you) to your <head>